Our Story

 2016

-SIWA was among the special invitees to participate in the Volunteer Launching Event and MOU Ceremony with the Pyeongchang Organizing Committee for the 2016 Olympic & Paralympic Winter Games
+SIWA was among the special invitees to participate in the Volunteer Launching Event and MOU Ceremony with the Pyeongchang Organizing Committee for the 2016 Olympic & Paralympic Winter Games.
+Members were honoured to take part in this meaningful event.

 2017

-SIWA hosted the first Issue Education and Forum with several experts on the topic of multicultural students from low-income families in Korea.
+SIWA hosted the first Issue Education and Forum with several experts on multicultural students from low-income families in Korea.
+Members and guests learned about the rapid growth in the number of students with multicultural backgrounds, which now stands at about a hundred thousand, and vowed to explore further ways to support these students.

 2018

-SIWA participated as a special performer at the Itaewon Global Village Festival and was featured on the ’10 Everyday’ program on TBS eFM by Jasmine Lee
+SIWA participated as a special performer at the Itaewon Global Village Festival and was featured on the ‘10 Everyday’ program on TBS eFM hosted by Jasmine Lee.
+It was a beautiful celebration of diverse women joining through music and dance, and the members lost themselves in singing and dancing to Abba’s “Dancing Queen” and “I Have a Dream.”

 2020